-The Audit Committee is composed of Mr. Dumont (Chairman), Mrs. Kozicz-Stankiewicz and Dr. Choulika.
-Our Board of Directors has determined that Mr. Dumont and Mrs. Kozicz-Stankiewicz are independent under the applicable standards of the NASDAQ and the Exchange Act.
-Mr. Dumont qualifies as an "audit committee financial expert" as such term is defined in the regulations under the Exchange Act.
+The Audit Committee will initially be composed of (Chairman), and .
+We expect our Board of Directors to determine that and are independent under the applicable standards of the and the Exchange Act. qualifies as an "audit committee financial expert" as such term is defined in the regulations under the Exchange Act.
+We expect that the Audit Committee will comply with the applicable standards of the and the Exchange Act.
 The Audit Committee is responsible for, among other things, the oversight of the integrity of our financial statements and system of internal controls, the qualifications and independence of our independent registered accounting firm and the performance of our internal auditor and independent auditor.
 The Audit Committee also has the sole authority and responsibility to select, determine the compensation of, evaluate and, when appropriate, replace our independent registered public accounting firm.
 In addition, the Audit Committee will review reports from management, legal counsel and third parties relating to the status of compliance with laws, regulations and internal procedures.
-The Audit Committee is also responsible for reviewing and discussing with management our policies with respect to risk assessment and risk management.
+The Audit Committee will also be responsible for reviewing and discussing with management our policies with respect to risk assessment and risk management.

-A copy of our Audit Committee Charter is available on our website.
+A copy of our Audit Committee Charter will be available on our website upon consummation of this offering.